I feel that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography.

 So I was able to use the RF 70-200 on a couple of jobs and weddings, and I want to share with you guys some experience on actually using this lens.

-The other day, I went out on a personal trip into the city using the RF 7200, two weddings, and two projects.
+The other day, I went on a personal trip into the city using the RF 7200 for two weddings and projects.

-So, under those circumstances, I’m able to kind of put the lens to the test and see if it’s a lens that might be worthwhile for you guys to purchase or upgrade to if you currently own the EF system.
+So, under those circumstances, I can put the lens to the test and see if it’s a lens that might be worthwhile for you guys to purchase or upgrade to if you currently own the EF system.

 Let’s be honest; the 70-200 from any manufacturer has fantastic image quality, ranging from 70 to 200 2.8.

 It’s been a gold standard for many professionals for years and has five stops of image stabilization.